Study in Russia

 There are many different kinds of state scholarships available for foreign students each year.
 These would cover your tuition fees, accommodation and medical insurance.
 These payments are currently RUB 75,000 (US$1,200) per month, but don’t include travel or personal expenses.
 One requires a minimum of $50 a month for the same.

 Without scholarships one requires about US$6,000 and US$10,000 per year for fees and living costs.
 This also varies on the course and location.
-In recent years, the tuition fees have increased recently in Russian universities, but they are relatively compared to other international study destinations and range about US$3,900-7,700 a year.
+In recent years, the tuition fees have increased in Russian universities, but they are relatively less compared to other international study destinations and range about US$3,900-7,700 a year.

 At Russian universities, you can get courses in almost any profession currently in demand on the global market.
 There is an option to study funded by the Russian federation, which applies to foreign students too.
 For becoming eligible one has to-